Get Started with Ripe

 Which fruit is not good for an empty stomach?

-While many fruits are suitable for eating on an empty stomach, fruits with high acidic levels (such as oranges and grapefruits) may cause issues for some - especially those who suffer from regular acid reflux.
+While many fruits are suitable for eating on an empty stomach, fruits with high acidic levels (such as oranges, pineapple and grapefruits) may cause issues for some, especially those who suffer from regular acid reflux.
 It's important to consider your preferences and sensitivities when choosing to eat anything on an empty stomach, as the direct hit of food into the digestive system can sometimes be a shock.

 What happens if I eat a banana on an empty stomach?